projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 There are two VM exit handlers for EPT violation and EPT misconfiguration in the hypervisor.
-EPT page tables are always configured correctly for the Service ans User VMs.
+EPT page tables are always configured correctly for the Service and User VMs.
 If an EPT misconfiguration is detected, a fatal error is reported by the HV.
 The hypervisor uses EPT violation to intercept MMIO access to do device emulation.
 EPT violation handling data flow is described in the